leoGogglehead/MS-MRI-Proj/README.md

 # Overview

   Multiple sclerosis (MS) is the most common form of autoimmune disorder affecting the central nervous system.
 In MS patients, the human's immune system attacks and damages the myelin sheath of nerve cells in the brain and the spinal cord, disrupting the nerve impulses at the damaged sites which cause a wide range of disabling symptoms, physical, mental and psychiatric.
 Convential standard of MS diagnosis involves the employment of contrast-enhanced MRI using Gadolinium-containing agents which can be costly, requiring extra scanning time and potentially toxic.
-This projects aims to validate and optimize an existent method for MS prediction using contrast-free MRI [7].
+This projects aims to validate and optimize an existent method for MS prediction using contrast-free MRI, as reported by Dr. Taki Shinohara and colleagues [7].
 MRI scans from 29 MS patients were used for prediction and validation.

 # List of scripts